 Honolulu's 'Distracted Walking' Law Takes Effect, Targeting Phone Users

-Police in Honolulu will begin writing tickets for people who get distracted by their cellphones while walking in a cross walk Wednesday.
+Police in Honolulu will begin writing tickets for people who get distracted by their cellphones while walking in a crosswalk Wednesday.
 Honolulu is the first major city in the country to pass such a law, citing a high rate of pedestrians being hit in crosswalks.

-"Starting today, texting while walking in a cross walk can get you a ticket," Hawaii Public Radio's Bill Dorman reports for our Newscast unit.
-"In fact, a downward glance at a screen of any kind will cost you—a phone, a tablet, a video game."
+"Starting today, texting while walking in a crosswalk can get you a ticket," Hawaii Public Radio's Bill Dorman reports for our Newscast unit.
+"In fact, a downward glance at a screen of any kind will cost you — a phone, a tablet, a video game."

 Under the new law, the only legal reason for a pedestrian to use a cellphone while crossing a street or highway would be to call 911 to report an emergency.